 Enjoy plenty of songs, dances, stunning scenery, special effects and superb costumes…topped off by all-round slapstick and silliness.
 Festive entertainment does not come any better!

-The ECC is running its youth theatre summer school again, for two weeks – from 8th to 12th July and from 15th to 19th July, 2019 – for children aged between 6 and 16 years old.
-Although both weeks will essentially be the same, children wishing to do both will have the possibility to focus on different workshop activities each week.
+The ECC is running its youth theatre summer school again from 4-8 and 11-15 July, 2022 – for children aged between 6 and 16 years old.

 More details and the registration form can be found on the ECC website

 Henry Higgins, a professor of phonetics fascinated by dialects and accents takes on a bet that he can pass off Eliza Doolittle, cockney flower girl as a duchess in only 6 months.